Serpentine Wildlife Management Area: Indigenous involvement in conservation

 The Serpentine Wildlife Management Area is located on Coast Salish land in Southwestern British Columbia.
 The area is not located on a specific reserve but is located nearby the Semiahmoo First Nation Reserve in White Rock, British Columbia.
-However, the area is located on the traditional and unceded territory of the Semiahmoo First Nation and is additionally in a boundary area between the Semiahmoo and the Tsawwassen First Nation.
+However, the area is located on the historical territory of the Semiahmoo First Nation and is additionally in a boundary area between the Semiahmoo and the Tsawwassen First Nation.
 There is no information available on if the Government of British Columbia or the partner management company, Ducks Unlimited Canada, have worked with the Semiahmoo on the conservation and management of the Serpentine Wildlife Management Area.

 Ducks Unlimited Canada is the partner management and conservation company with the Government of British Columbia.
 They actively support Indigenous-led conservation planning across Canada.
 This company creates wetland maps that are woven together using datasets that create large-scale, detailed maps of marsh, fen, bog, swamp and water.
 Additionally, they use helicopter-based field sites that are used to train and test machine-learning models to understand what is in the conservation area.
 This information is used in collaboration with Indigenous voices from the Semiahmoo First Nation to create conservation plans.